PolyCortex/polydodo/web/README.md

 ## Getting started

+### Prerequisites:
-- Install Yarn package manager
+- Install the latest stable version of  [Yarn package manager](https://classic.yarnpkg.com/lang/en/).
+- Install the latest LTS version of [Node.js](https://nodejs.org/en/download/).
+- We will also be needing [Python](https://www.python.org/downloads/).
+  - We recommend installing Python 3 as it is the version required for the backend.

+### Setup
-- Open VS Code workspace `polydodo.code-workspace`
+Open VS Code workspace and then open a new terminal for the web directory.

-- Install Python packages by running `pip install --user -r backend/requirements.txt`
-- Install node modules by running `yarn install --cwd web`
+Install the required node modules using:
-- Fetch Flutter dependencies through the `Flutter` extension
-- Start dev server by running `python backend/app.py`
+`yarn install`

+Aftwards, it is possible to run the web client using:
+`yarn run start`